Sammaye/yii2-mongodb/README.md

 The most common way to include the validators is to include `sammaye\mongoyii2\ActiveRecord` instead of `yii\mongodb\ActiveRecord` within your models.

-You an also use all validators directly by calling the class, for example:
+You can also use all validators directly by calling the class, for example:

 	new sammaye\mongoyii2\NumberValidator()